Compare (0)

 Admissions Requirements

 The admissions requirements for Johns Hopkins University School of Medicine include a bachelor’s degree from an accredited institution, a minimum GPA of 3.0, and a minimum MCAT score of 510.
 The school also requires applicants to complete coursework in biology, chemistry, physics, and math.
 In addition, applicants must submit letters of recommendation, a personal statement, and participate in an interview.
-Johns Hopkins University School of Medicine offers a graduate entry pathway for students who have completed a graduate degree in a related field.
+JHU School of Medicine offers a graduate entry pathway for students who have completed a graduate degree in a related field.

 Student Life